Ya Hala: Reception

 In 2008, The Oregonian said, "Every neighborhood should be so lucky to have a family diner like this: loud and bustling, with well-priced, piled-high plates of Lebanese food and a Mideast grocery store next door.
 Best dishes are found in the meze and grill sections."
 Michael Russell included the restaurant in the newspaper's 2019 "ultimate guide to Portland's 40 best brunches".
-In Walking Portland (2019), Becky Ohlsen called Ya Hala "an excellent choice if you're hungry" and said the restaurant was among the first established along a particular stretch of Southeast Stark Street.
+In Walking Portland (2019), Becky Ohlsen called Ya Hala "an excellent choice if you're hungry" and said the restaurant was among the first established along a section of Southeast Stark Street.

 In 2015, Benjamin Tepler of Portland Monthly said Ya Hala was "widely considered one of the city's best Middle Eastern restaurants".
 Ya Hala was a runner-up in the Best Mediterranean Restaurant category of Willamette Week's annual 'Best of Portland' reader's poll in In 2016, 2017, and 2022.
 In the newspaper's 2019 list of the 10 "best places to get hummus in Portland", Shannon Gormley described the hummus as "a wholesome treat" with a "rich, nutty flavor and unobtrusive consistency".
 Alex Frane selected Ya Hala for Montavilla in Thrillist's 2019 list of the "best brunch spots in 17 Portland neighborhoods".

 The restaurant has been included in multiple lists published by Eater Portland, including Chad Walsh's 2016 list of "Portland restaurants with killer delivery options", Nick Woo's 2020 overview of "where to find saucy shakshuka in Portland", and Lauren Carlos and Michelle DeVona's 2020 overview of "where to find next-level hummus in Portland".
-In the website's 2022 overview of recommended eateries in Montavilla, Alex Frane and Nathan Williams wrote, "A stucco wall painted with faux windows adds an immersive charm to Ya Hala, one of the city's best Lebanese restaurants.
+In the website's 2022 overview of recommended eateries in Montavilla, Alex Frane and Nathan Williams wrote: "A stucco wall painted with faux windows adds an immersive charm to Ya Hala, one of the city's best Lebanese restaurants.
 Most nights of the week, families and couples on dates fill its dining room, with tables covered in baba ghanoush, shawarma, lamb sausages, rice-stuffed grape leaves, and much more."